KenethGarcia/ClassiPyGRB/README.md

 Other data management packages as [Numpy](https://numpy.org/) or [Pandas](https://pandas.pydata.org/) will be required in Documentation.

 ## Installation
-The latest sources from **ClassiPyGRB** is avaiable by cloning the repository:
+The latest sources from **ClassiPyGRB** are avaiable by cloning the repository:
 ```
 $ git clone https://github.com/KenethGarcia/ClassiPyGRB
 $ cd ClassiPyGRB